-According to a meta-analysis covering studies on base stations and mobile phone masts published between 2002 and 2021 (Balmori 2022)127 a clear majority of studies on symptoms around base stations (17 of 23 studies) showed increased risk of these symptoms (radiofrequency sickness).
+According to a meta-analysis covering studies on base stations and mobile phone masts published between 2002 and 2021 (Balmori 2022)131 a clear majority of studies on symptoms around base stations (17 of 23 studies) showed increased risk of these symptoms (radiofrequency sickness).
 Among the most commonly found symptoms are sleep disturbances, headache and dizziness.
-The first study on exposure to RF from a 5G base station reported that 5G rapidly caused the microwave syndrome symptoms.128
+The first studies on human exposure to RF from a 5G base station reported that 5G rapidly caused the